On an asymptotic characterisation of Griffiths semipositivity: Abstract

 \section{Abstract}

-We prove that a continuous Hermitian metric is Griffiths-semipositively curved if and only if an asymptotic extension property is met.
-This result answers a version of a question of Deng--Ning--Wang--Zhou in the affirmative.
+We prove that certain possibly non-smooth Hermitian metrics are Griffiths-semipositively curved if and only if they satisfy an asymptotic extension property.
+This result answers a question of Deng--Ning--Wang--Zhou in the affirmative.